Fractional CTO alternative for AI-built software

 A fractional CTO quickly costs several thousand euros a month and solves strategy, roadmap and hiring.
 But if you mainly want to know whether your AI-built code holds, Veriploy is the leaner alternative: ongoing technical oversight of repo, CVEs and infrastructure instead of a broad leadership mandate.

-- Watch from 299 €/mo
+- Oversight from 990 €/mo

 - No leadership mandate needed